flo-v/SUSHI_labrotation/clean_log.md

 7. Wait for some minutes, and check the result (by clicking on DataSets once again)

 Remember to terminate the task if app is not needed anymore by pressing control+c or killing the process as described above.
+Sometimes the local command line can be irresponsive after connecting to the VPN.
+In this case just disconnect from the VPN and it should work again.

 ### Creating aliases
 This way one doesn't always have to type all the commands